govhealth/PostpartumTOC/input/pagecontent/technical_guidance.md

 ### Use of US Core

 This implementation guide adopts [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/) as the base for profiles to align with the latest ONC-certified interoperability standards required under the 21st Century Cures Act.
 US Core 6.1.0 provides a consistent, well-tested foundation for common clinical data elements, such as vital signs, conditions, observations, and encounters, and ensures compatibility with federal certification requirements and EHR vendor implementations.
-Implementers may review [US Core’s Must Support Definition](http://hl7.org/fhir/us/core/STU6.1/general-guidance.html#must-support) for a more detailed explanation.
+Implementers may review [US Core’s Must Support Definition](http://hl7.org/fhir/us/core/STU6.1/general-guidance.html#must-support) for a more detailed explanation on relevant Must Support capabilities related to US Core.
+For General Guidance, implementers may review [US Core General Guidance]([http://hl7.org/fhir/us/core/STU6.1/general-guidance.html#must-support](https://build.fhir.org/ig/HL7/US-Core/general-guidance.html) to review US Core conformance guidance, supported API query functionality, and interaction with ontological terminology standadrds.

 In alignment with US Core, implementers **SHALL** meet *Must Support* requirement flag as it applies to
 - Data elements – Systems must support sending and receiving the specified element if it exists